thegetty/quire-docs/content/docs-v1/zooming-images.md

   - /documentation/zooming-images/
 ---

-TO ADD:
-- automatically generated print images and inline images (`_plugins/figures/iiif/config.js`)
-- warning, high-res files added to _site
-- PNG and SVG currently tiling to JPG
-- More on IIIF?

 ## Create a Zooming Image

-Create a zooming image by setting `zoom: true` in the `figures.yaml` file.
+You can create a zooming image with Quire by adding `zoom: true` to an image entry in your `figures.yaml` file.
+For example:

 ```yaml
 - id: fig-01